AMWIK, MEDIA COUNCIL OF KENYA TRAIN MERU SCRIBES ON ELECTION COVERAGE AND REPORTING

 The journalists were also provided with information and materials on the concept, credibility, and guidelines of witness protection support offered to witnesses by the witness protection agency.

 The training provided first-time journalists with critical skills for covering the elections while complying with safety, ethical, and conflict-sensitive reporting standards.
-According to the Kenya Media Council, more than 60% of journalists covering the general elections in 2022 had never covered an election before.
+According to the Media Council of Kenya, more than 60% of journalists covering the general elections in 2022 had never covered an election before.

 By Lavender Ivannah- Intern, AMWIK